Zienxt/ArcticBlaze/Documentation/README.md

-# 📚 Web Dev Mastery Documentation
+# 📚 MSC Web Development Upskilling Challenge

-Welcome to the **Documentation Hub** of the Web Dev Mastery upskilling challenge!
+Welcome to the **Documentation Hub** of the Web Development Upskilling Challenge!
 Below you'll find curated resources from **Microsoft Learn** and other helpful materials to guide you through frontend and backend web development.
 Be sure to follow the structured learning path to maximize your experience.

 ---